 - Try giving your child a cool or luke-warm bath.
 Do not use soap as this will irritate their skin.
 Add 2 cups ground oatmeal or half a cup of baking soda to make the bath even more soothing.
 Pat skin dry, do not rub, after bathing.

-- If your child is unable to sleep because of the itch, an antihistamine (anti-itch) medication may help.
+- Antihistamines — if your child is unable to sleep because of the itch, an antihistamine (anti-itch) medication may help.
 Discuss the best option with your doctor or pharmacist.

-- As chickenpox is caused by a virus, antibiotics are not used to treat it.
-However, if the spots look ‘angry’, red and inflamed they may have become infected.
+- Antibiotics — since chickenpox is caused by a virus, antibiotics are not used to treat it.
+However, if the spots look ‘angry’, red and inflamed they may have become infected, and your doctor may prescribe an antibiotic ointment to treat the infection.
+It is important not to scratch the sores, to prevent infection.

 Preventing spread of chickenpox

-Chickenpox is spread both through the air, when someone coughs or sneezes, or through contact with the fluid in the blisters.
+Chickenpox is spread both through the air, when an infected person coughs or sneezes, or through contact with the fluid in the blisters.

 Chickenpox is most infectious from two days before the rash is present until after scabs have formed on all the sores (and no new sores develop) – this takes about seven days.
 During this time: